Health Guide Chapter 1

 You can obtain in-depth advice about specific security issues in any country by contacting the Regional Security Officer (RSO) at the embassy of the country to which you will be traveling.
 Here is the procedure:

-Request the name and overseas telephone number of the Regional Security Officer (RSO) stationed at the embassy.
-The State Department maintains a listing of Key Officers at each embassy.
+- Request the name and overseas telephone number of the Regional Security Officer (RSO) stationed at the embassy.
+The State Department maintains a listing of these Key Officers at each embassy.

 The Overseas Security Advisory Council (OSAC) was established in 1985 by the U.S. Department of State to foster the exchange of security-related information between the U.S. Government and American private sector operating abroad.
 Administered by the Bureau of Diplomatic Security, OSAC has developed into a successful joint venture for effective security cooperation.
 Through OSAC, the American private sector, including colleges and universities, is provided timely information on which to make informed corporate decisions on how best to protect their investment, facilities, and personnel abroad.